ehorodyski/bus-schedule/UPDATE_GUIDE.md

 https://blog.angular-university.io/angular-2-redux-ngrx-rxjs/
-provide an Observable-like pattern for decoupled component interaction provide a client container for temporary UI state provide a cache for avoiding excessive HTTP requests provide a solution for concurrent data modification by multiple actors provide a hook for tooling

 Here is a suggestion: unless you have a concurrent data modification scenario, consider starting to build your application with some plain RxJs services, leveraging local services and the dependency injection system.